Milk thistle is a plant that comes from the same group of flowers as the daisy. It is not a treatment for cancer.

 A few trials have looked at milk thistle for people with cancer.

 Some clinical trials have studied milk thistle or silymarin as a treatment for hepatitis, liver cirrhosis, or bile duct disorders.
 These trials have had mixed results.

 In one trial for patients with chronic hepatitis having treatment to boost their immune system, people taking silymarin had fewer symptoms and a better quality of life.

 The effects of silymarin in some early studies suggest that it might be helpful in preventing liver inflammation or liver cancer.
-No published clinical trials have looked at silymarin for preventing or treating cancer in humans.

 A number of companies on the internet claim that milk thistle can help to detoxify and protect your liver.
 They also claim that it can help to protect other organs of the body such as the gallbladder and spleen.